EqualExperts/data-studio-exercise-python-sql/README.md

 [![Python exercise](https://github.com/EqualExperts/data-studio-exercise-python-sql/actions/workflows/python-exercise.yml/badge.svg)](https://github.com/EqualExperts/data-studio-exercise-python-sql/actions/workflows/python-exercise.yml)

+The exercise is being deprecated, new version [here](https://github.com/EqualExperts/data-engineering-exercise-python).

 ## Exercise Instructions

 This is a bootstrap project to load interesting data from a Stack Exchange dataset into a data warehouse.